Case Study

 We built wireframes.
 A lot of them.
 We also learned that teachers think in terms of subjects and grade levels, not technical categories.
 So our data model needed to reflect that.

-We built the API first.
 The database schema was more complex than we initially thought.
 Tasks have:

-• Multiple grade levels
+• Multiple subjects and grade levels

-• Difficulty ratings (but from multiple teachers — averaging helps)
+• Difficulty ratings (but from multiple teachers—averaging helps)

-• Related tasks
+• Related tasks and parent-child relationships

 • Usage statistics